 The Mass Graves

-The Catacombs of Paris are a haunting reminder of the past, serving as the resting place for millions of Parisians.
+The Paris Catacombs are a haunting reminder of the past, serving as the resting place for millions of Parisians.
 In the 18th century, the Les Innocents cemetery was overflowing and therefore decided to transfer the remains to the underground.
 The former cemetery was quickly transformed into a market, which didn’t take long before it was unbearable because of the smell of rotting corpses.

 The Chamber of Skulls and Bones